 JTL are required to publish this statement under the provisions of the Modern Slavery Act 2015 (‘the Act’).
 The Act requires businesses to state the actions that they have taken to ensure that slavery or human trafficking is not taking place within its organisation or supply chain.

-This statement relates to actions and activities during the year 1 August 2019 to 31 July 2020.
+This statement relates to actions and activities during the financial year 1 August 2020 to 31 July 2021.

 Introduction from the Chief Executive

 Slavery and human trafficking remain a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 JTL recognises that it has a legal responsibility to take a robust approach to slavery and human trafficking.
 Staff are expected to report concerns and management are expected to act upon them.
 Modern slavery has no place within our business or supply chain and we therefore take a zero-tolerance approach to it.

 JTL is one of the top three work-based learning providers in England and Wales.
 Working with a wide portfolio of businesses and training more apprentices than anyone else in the building services engineering sector.
 JTL’s staff work in conjunction with educational establishments to deliver their programmes.

 JTL’s head office is located in Orpington, Kent and we have offices throughout England and Wales.
 The organisation is controlled by a Board of Trustees and the Executive Management Team.

 The Organisation acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions of the Modern Slavery Act 2015.
 The Organisation understands that this requires an ongoing review of both its internal practices and in relation to its labour force and, additionally, its supply chains.